fjsnogueira/node-webkit-starter-grunt-angular-boostrap/README.md

     nw build

+You can also do a watch on the build with live reload by doing.

+    grunt build
+    grunt watch
+    nw build

 or

     nw compile

 to build the application in a format for release.
 If you would like to do signing of your app on mac then edit the sign.sh file and uncomment using it in the grunt build file.